bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 Texas Transfers are a commonly played convention where 4D shows hearts and 4H shows spades.
 Sometimes, if we're worried that partner may not understand that 4H shows spades, we might bid 4S ourselves.
 So 4D shows hearts, 4H shows spades but we're chicken, so we bid 4S.

+### Strain
+An all inclusive word for trumps that includes NT.
+The strains are clubs, diamonds, hearts, spades, NT.

+### Bid
+A bid!
+A bid is a number followed by a strain.

+### Call
+An all inclusive word for any bid you can make at the bridge table.
+This includes pass, double, redouble.

 ## On the subject of bridge scores
 ### Kiss of Death
 A bridge score of 200.
 At matchpoints, +200 is often a top/-200 is a bottom.